 The river flow stops thundering before the tall enormous cliff near the beach.
 Rather than making this “crash” a disaster, the flow creates a stunning, blue puddle instead.
 This long puddle cuts the beach into two parts.
 It boils down to the edge of the beach, creating a strong fusion with the salty seawater.
 A mesmerizing view to witness.

 Here, the whole scenery of the beach with green cliffs around is ready to please the eyes.
 In addition to the scenery, some photo spots are also available there.
-Some decorations like Indonesian eagle, flowers, and heart wooden backdrops set around the lighthouse.
+Some decorations like an Indonesian eagle, flowers, and heart wooden backdrops are set around the lighthouse.
 Also, a small café is also placed nearby for visitors to see the scenery while enjoying some drinks.

 Compare to other beaches, seafood in Baron is cheaper.
 Tips, come in the morning to have fresh seafood brought right after the fishing boats arrived.

 As with other beaches in general, Baron beach has an annual celebration held by the locals.
 The annual event is held in the first month of the Javanese new year.
 And part of the celebration is giving offerings and floating them to the sea.
 The ritual symbolizes the fishermen’s gratefulness to God.
 For the blessings that God has given for their lives.